Did you know that back pain is the most common health issue in the USA, accounting for 264 million lost workdays each year?

 Adjust the Backrest Angle

-Most standard models have a lever or a knob for backrest angle adjustments positioned on the right side.
+Most standard models have a lever or a knob for backrest angle regulation positioned on the right side.
 Adjusting the degree angle depends on your activity:

 - A forward sloping offers good support when typing/ writing.